Elte-Devs/elte-survival-guide/src/content/docs/home/what.md

 description: a noob lesson
 ---

-Programming is translating business ideas to React code.
+Programming is translating business ideas into React code.